Abdominoplasty

 • Most patients will be instructed to stay in the hospital for a minimum of 3-5 days after abdominoplasty surgery.

-• You might have your drains removed in hospital.
-If not, these will be removed in Dr Norris’s rooms at your next appointment.
+• You might have your drains removed in the hospital.
+If not, these will be removed in Dr Norris’s clinic at your next appointment.

-• Dr Norris will provide you with detailed aftercare instructions before you leave the hospital.
+• Dr Norris will provide detailed aftercare instructions before you leave the hospital.
 You will also receive a prescription for pain medication.

-• You will not be able to drive for up to 2 weeks, so patients are encouraged to make the necessary arrangement prior to surgery.
+• You cannot drive for up to 2 weeks, so patients are encouraged to make the necessary arrangements before surgery.

 • Daily short showers are permitted, provided your waterproof dressings are dried adequately.

-• For the first 6 weeks after surgery, patients are encouraged to sleep on their backs, propped up by pillows.
-Not only will this make your evenings more comfortable but it will help reduce swelling too.
+• For the first six weeks after surgery, patients are encouraged to sleep on their backs, propped up by pillows.
+Not only will this make your evenings more comfortable, but it will also help reduce swelling.

-• You will experience the most discomfort in the first 3 or 4 days after your abdominoplasty.
+• You will experience the most discomfort in the first 3 or 4 days after abdominoplasty.

-• You can return to work after about 2 weeks, but if your job is physically demanding, it’s best to take on lighter duties for the first 3 weeks.
+• You can return to work after about two weeks, but if your job is physically demanding, it’s best to take on lighter duties for the first three weeks.

-• Swelling may take up to 6 weeks to settle but wearing the compression garment will help.
+• Swelling may take up to 6 weeks, but wearing compression garments will help.

-• You can start light exercise about 2 weeks after your procedure and can return to your normal exercise routine after 6 weeks, provided Dr Norris has cleared you to do so.
+• You can start light exercise about two weeks after the procedure and return to your normal exercise routine after six weeks, provided Dr Norris has cleared you to do so.

-• You will have an appointment in the clinic after you have been discharged from hospital to check and change the dressings and have your drains removed.
+• You will have an appointment in the clinic after being discharged from the hospital to check and change the dressings and remove your drains.

 Possible abdominoplasty complications

 • Keloid Scarring – Sometimes, abdominoplasty scars can begin to look raised, lumpy and darker in colour.
-If this starts happening after your surgery, speak to Dr Norris about treating the scars with steroid injections.
-Wearing your supplied silicone gel strips after surgery 24/7 will help prevent this from occurring.
+If this starts happening after surgery, speak to Dr Norris about treating the scars with steroid injections.
+Wearing your supplied silicone gel strips after surgery 24/7 will help prevent this.

 • Haematoma – This refers to a collection of excess blood in the treated area.
 The blood is either absorbed naturally or will require surgical drainage.
-Symptoms include swelling, pain, bruising, skin that is hot to the touch and itchy skin.
+Symptoms include swelling, pain, bruising, hot skin to the touch, and itchy skin.

 Contact Us